rhgrant10/acopy/README.md

 world = World(coords)
 ```

-By default, the list of coordinates is used to create a complete and symmetrical set of edges from every coordinate to every other coordinate using Euclidean distances.
+By default, the list of coordinates is used to create a complete and symmetrical set of edges from every coordinate to every other coordinate using Euclidean distance.
 Alternatively, you can also pass in a dictionary of edges.
 In that case, no edges are automatically created for you.
 For example:

 ```python
 from pants.world import World, Edge